JEE Advanced Eligibility Criteria 2020 (Revised)

 Diploma recognized by the All India Council for Technical Education (AICTE) or a State Board of Technical Education of at least 3 years duration.

 General Certificate Education (GCE) examination (London, Cambridge or Sri Lanka) at the Advanced (A) level.

 High School Certificate Examination of the Cambridge University or International Baccalaureate Diploma of the International Baccalaureate Office, Geneva.

-At least one of the following two criteria has to be met by the candidates to be eligible for JEE Advanced 2020:
+This year, IIT's have eased the minimum 75% percentage requirement in class 12.
+Candidates have to otherwise fulfil the at least one of the following two criteria has to be met by the candidates to be eligible for JEE Advanced

 Should have scored at least 75% aggregate marks in 12th standard (or equivalent) examination.
 For SC/ST/PwD, the aggregate marks should be at least 65%.